Chapter 3:

 I stood there longer than necessary.
 The air still carried their scent—soap, lemon, something faintly floral.
 Human.
 Unscripted.

 For the first time in months, the silence didn’t feel clean.
-It felt… disturbed.
+It felt… different.

 I set my briefcase down and loosened my tie.
 My reflection in the glass wall stared back, immaculate, hollow, unbothered.
 But behind it lingered that fleeting color—the wrongness that had felt strangely right.

 By the time the cleaners left, night had swallowed the city.
-The sound of the vacuum faded, replaced by the soft hum of rain against glass.
-I could still hear echoes—the rhythm of quiet voices, the whisper of someone trying not to be noticed.
+I could still hear their faint echoes—the rhythm of quiet voices, the soft hum of a vacuum, the whisper of someone trying not to be noticed.

 But I noticed.

-I poured a drink, the ice clicking against the glass like punctuation, and stood by the window.
-Below, Tokyo stretched endlessly, a thousand lights pretending to be stars.
-A city performing life.
+I poured a drink and stood by the window.
+Below, Tokyo spread endlessly—a city pretending to be alive.

 And I wondered, not for the first time, if I was the one out of place.